 If the matter is a criminal prosecution, the prosecutor bears the onus of proving beyond reasonable doubt each element of the charges.
 The defendant does not have to prove innocence.

-The complainant is responsible for serving a copy of the complaint and summons on the defendant and subsequently filing with the Court a “proof of service”.
+The informant is responsible for serving a copy of the Information and Summons on the defendant and subsequently filing with the Court a “proof of service”.

 A witness summons is a document issued by the Court directing a person to attend Court and provide evidentiary material such as documents.